blinksocks/blinksocks/docs/development/api/README.md

 The following functions are auto-generated to your preset, DO NOT overwrite them:

-**this.next(direction, buffer)**
+**this.next(type, buffer)**

-The same as `next` parameter in each hook function, but here you should provide `direction` to tell which direction the data should transfer to.
+The same as `next` parameter in each hook function, but here you should provide `type` to tell which pipe direction the data should transfer to.

 **this.readProperty(presetName, propertyName)**